How Much Does A New Patio Cost? | Checkatrade

 Patio installer hourly rates

-Needless to say, the hourly rate you’ll pay for a tradesperson to lay a patio can vary considerably depending on the area you live in the UK.
-If we take an 8 hour day, on average you can expect to pay a landscape gardener between £20-£40 an hour, or £160-£320 a day.
-A bricklayer will charge between £30-£40 an hour, or £240-£320 a day.
+The hourly rate you’ll pay for a tradesperson to lay a patio can vary considerably depending on the area you live in the UK.

 Whether you’re going for a sleek and stylish modern patio or one that’s more traditional, there are a wide variety of materials available to help you achieve the desired result.

-And, before you can determine your garden patio cost, you’ll need to decide what type of patio you want.
-These are some of the most popular types of patio.
+Before you can work out your garden patio cost, you’ll need to decide what type of patio you want.
+These are some of the most popular types of patio:

 Flagstone patio